wp-plugins/eg-attachments/readme.txt

 * [Dave](http://www.jxs.nl/) for the "custom style" feature,
 * [Rebekah](http://www.learntowebdesign.com/) for her [video tutorial](http://www.learntowebdesign.com/2009/12/placing-attachments-wordpress-post-page/)
 * [Luca Maida](http://www.qsin.it/) for his comments on HTML standards compliance
-* [Roberto Scano](http://robertoscano.info/) for his help on debugging, and ideas for new features
+* [Roberto Scano](http://robertoscano.info/) for his help on debugging, and ideas for new features (tags for example)
 * David Lingren for his help on debugging

 = Translations =